lewissmithibm/terraform-openshift4-aws/README.md

 ### Prerequisites

+The best way to run this terraform install is to run it from an EC2 instance.
+You could also run it from your local machine, to do this use the manual setup steps.
+If you choose to use an EC2 instance, you can use the automated setup detailed below.

+There are also a couple of steps detailed after that you must run regardless of your install type.

+####Manual Install
 1. To use Terraform automation, download the Terraform binaries [here](https://www.terraform.io/).
 The code here supports Terraform 0.12 - 0.12.13; there are warning messages to run this on 0.12.14 and later.

    On MacOS, you can acquire it using [homebrew](brew.sh) using this command: